-In writing this description of the Scottish Borders, one is indebted to John Sadler’s book “Border Fury, England and Scotland at War 1296-1568”.
+This description of the Scottish Borders is taken from John Sadler’s excellent book “Border Fury, England and Scotland at War 1296-1568”.

 The great swathe of country running from the Solway in the west to the North Sea in the east takes in a wide mix of landscapes.
 On the Scottish side the southern uplands confront the Cheviot Hills traversed by Liddesdale and Teviotdale, Armstrong, Elliot, Bell and Scott country.
 Hermitage castle in Liddesdale stands as a testament to the strife of the region.
 To the west is Bewcastle Waste, and thence south west towards Carlisle Castle.
 North of the Solway is Eskdale and Annandale, the Scottish West March, and the ‘Debatable Land’ between the two sides.

-There is a noticeable cultural shift in architecture when crossing the border into Scotland and at Coldstream this can be seen in the crow stepped gables displaying a distinct French influence than English.
+There is a noticeable cultural shift in architecture when crossing the border into Scotland and at Coldstream this can be seen in the crow stepped gables displaying a distinct French influence rather than an English style.

 On the Scottish side, the East March comprised Berwickshire, Hume Castle commanding the Merse and on the coast the remains of Fast Castle perched on the cliffs above the North Sea.